jillix/events/README.md

 ### dev

+- The module can not uninit events (remove handlers) if an extra `true` argument is passed to the library: `Events.call(self, self.config, true)`.
+The module configuration will be changed to store the function handlers.
 - Add fixed and features here

 ### v0.1.8

 - Add event even the function is not found when the event is added.
 The function can be declared latter.

 ### v0.1.7